xolox/sync-dotfiles/README.md

      - .shell_aliases
      - .shell_prompt (customized colors)
      - .sqliterc (customized colors)
+     - .vim/ (long list of files omitted)
      - .vimrc
      - .zshrc
     Uploading tarball to server3 ..
     All done!

-With a dozen dotfiles and three servers the script finishes within 2 seconds.
+With a dozen dotfiles and three servers the script finishes within a few seconds.

 ## Contact